 HouseMusicCares benefit party.
 FB group launched.
 Hit 300 followers in the first 10 days.

 2/21 Media has started to notice.
 Interview complete with Darron Story and 7 other KSC, MO outlets.
 Pitch for KSC, MO as second city hits the team's desk.

-$40M potential real-estate identified for full-service "Campus" set-up for Chicago.
+3/21 Began interviewing additional future board members and settled on 9 of them by 5/21.
+Initial $40M potential real-estate identified for full-service "Campus" set-up for Chicago.
 BUDGET ADJUSTMENTS BEING BUILT FOR FLEX/INDUSTRIAL/MIX ADDITION.